Strategic Mutual Defence Agreement: Israeli airstrikes on Qatar

 The Financial Times reported that the 9 September 2025 Israeli airstrikes in Doha, Qatar deeply unsettled Gulf states' sense of security, exacerbating long-standing concerns about United States unpredictability and commitment to their defence.

-The Israeli unilateral attacks particularly challenged United States obligations under the Gulf Cooperation Council (GCC), which include protecting capital cities in exchange for oil and gas, a framework in which Saudi Arabia is a participant.
+The Israeli unilateral attacks particularly challenged United States obligations under the Gulf Cooperation Council (GCC).
 A senior Saudi security official stated, "We hope [the agreement] will reinforce our deterrence—aggression against one is aggression against the other".
 The spillover of the Israel's war in Gaza in wider Middle East is widely seen as defining factor in Saudi Arabia's signing of a security pact with Pakistan.

 Agreement

-The treaty was signed on 17 September 2025 by the Saudi crown prince, Mohammed bin Salman, and the Pakistani prime minister, Shehbaz Sharif, in Riyadh.
+The treaty was signed on 17 September 2025 in Riyadh by the Saudi Crown Prince and Prime Minister, Mohammed bin Salman, and the Pakistani Prime Minister, Shehbaz Sharif.
 It came against the backdrop of the Israeli strikes on Qatar and followed the Arab–Islamic extraordinary summit in Doha.
 Both countries have had close economic, religious, and security ties since the 1960s, when Pakistani troops were first deployed on Saudi frontiers over fears of Egypt's participation in the North Yemen civil war.
 Since then, Pakistan has trained between 8,000 and 10,000 Saudi military personnel.

 According to a statement by the Saudi Arabia Press Department, "The agreement states that any aggression against either country shall be considered an aggression against both."
 The agreement's text was not officially published.

 In an analysis published by the Belfer Center for Science and International Affairs, the agreement is "primarily a political signal of solidarity and strategic cooperation, rather than an unconditional war guarantee."

+According to Reuters, anonymous Pakistani government sources, including individuals privy to the text of the confidential pact, have revealed that it provides for the possibility of up to 80,000 Pakistani troops being deployed to Saudi Arabia, to help secure the kingdom's borders alongside Saudi forces.